Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### Consider Your Childhood Wounds

-Many enneagram teachers talk about how your type develops as a result of a childhood wound.
-Something happened in your past that still affects you and you are compensating for in some ways.
-It could be many things: Your parent did or didn’t do something, a specific incident happened, your environment was skewed a certain way, a sibling or friend treated you a certain way, or you were constantly told a certain message.
+Many enneagram teachers discuss how your type develops due to a childhood wound.
+Something happened in your past that still affects you, and you are compensating for it somehow.
+It could be many things: Your parent did or didn’t do something, a specific incident happened, your environment was skewed a certain way, a sibling or friend treated you a certain way, or you were constantly told a particular message.
 Understanding these wounds can help you better understand your enneagram type.

 ### Examine the Connecting Lines on the Enneagram

 Once you think you've identified your type, look at the connecting lines on the Enneagram.
-These represent where each type goes in times of stress or comfort also known as the path of integration (growth/ comfort) and a path of disintegration (destruction/stress).
+These represent where each type goes in times of stress or comfort, also known as the path of integration (growth/ comfort) and the path of disintegration (destruction/stress).

-**Path of Integration (Growth):** This is the direction we move when we are growing, feeling secure, or operating out of our higher selves.
+**Path of Integration (Growth):** This is the direction we move when growing, feeling secure, or operating out of our higher selves.
 We take on some of the positive traits of another type.
-For example, when a Type Eight (The Challenger) is moving in the direction of growth, they take on some of the positive traits of a Type Two (The Helper), becoming more open-hearted and caring.
+For example, when a Type Eight (The Challenger) is moving toward growth, they take on some of the positive characteristics of a Type Two (The Helper), becoming more open-hearted and caring.

 **Path of Disintegration (Stress):** This is the direction we move when we are under stress or operating out of our lower selves.
 We take on some of the negative traits of another type.
-For example, when a Type Eight is under stress, they take on some of the negative traits of a Type Five (The Investigator), becoming more withdrawn and secretive.
+For example, when a Type Eight is under stress, they take on some of the negative characteristics of a Type Five (The Investigator), becoming more withdrawn and secretive.

 <div style="display: flex; text-align: center;
   justify-content: center;